mizarc/bell-claims/README.md

 ### ⚠️ [19 May 2026] Action Required: Upstream History Rewritten.
-If you have previously forked the project, please refer to this issue page for further information: https://github.com/mizarc/bell-claims/issues/197
+If you have previously forked the project, please refer to this discussion page for further information: https://github.com/mizarc/bell-claims/discussions/198

 ![Banner](branding/banner.svg)